challsted/dotfiles/README.md

   * If your using my tmux.conf then this will be `Ctrl+A` (Release the keys) `Shift i`
     * This will cause the screen to change, you'll see an attempt to download plugins (if you have internet access and access to connect to GH then you should be ok)

+[**Mutt**][MUTT_WIKI]
+As mentioned above, this section is expirimental and subject to change
+This is being preformed fully on Arch Linux right now, not sure what extras are needed on other disros.
+* Packages to install
+  * mutt - the base package
+  * cyrus-sasl - needed for Gmail SMTP
+* ln -s ~/git/dotfiles/mutt ~/.mutt
+  * Yes, symlink the whole directory!!

 ## Contact the author

 Professional  Twitter [@hackinginfo][tweet]